smaremanda/add-in-docs/reference/shared/error/code-property.md

 ## Remarks

-The  **Error** object and its properties are accessed from the[AsyncResult](../reference/shared/asyncresult-object.md) object that is returned in the function passed as the _callback_ argument of an asynchronous data operation.
+The  **Error** object and its properties are accessed from the [AsyncResult](../reference/shared/asyncresult-object.md) object that is returned in the function passed as the _callback_ argument of an asynchronous data operation.

 ## Example